Does Health Insurance cover IVF Treatments?

 IVF is typically only covered when deemed medically necessary.
 If it is elective or not medically required, coverage may be denied.

-Advanced treatments like ICSI, egg/sperm donation, or genetic testing may not be covered under some plans, as they are considered additional or specialised procedures.
+Under health insurance IVF coverage, advanced treatments like ICSI, egg or sperm donation or genetic testing may not be included, as they are considered additional or specialised procedures.

 Policies may have waiting periods before IVF is covered, or they may require treatment at specific accredited clinics.
 Treatment at non-approved or non-network facilities might not be covered.